hpyproject/hpyproject.org/posts/2023/10/hpy_meetup.md

    built-in objects to have type safety already at the C language level.

-6. _Blueprint structures_: Creating types and objects should rather be done by using specifications than by allocting empty objects and filling them with content.
+6. _Blueprint structures_: Creating types and objects should rather be done by using specifications than by allocating empty objects and filling them with content.
 Just think of `PyType_Spec` or `PyModuleDef`.

 7. _Context argument_: Every API function should have a context argument.

-I would say, except of points 4 and 5, HPy already follows everything.
-We, the HPy teams, need to say that this sounds very good and we would be happy to see that in CPython.
+Except for points 4 and 5, these goals are very close to HPy's.
+We, the HPy team, have to say that this sounds very good and we would be happy to see that in CPython.

 ## 3. HPy's Lessons Learned